RobDWaller/code101/README.md

 }
 ```

-## What is JavaScript
+## What is JavaScript?

 JavaScript is a dynamic scripting language that allows us to apply interactivity to an HTML page.

-For example the following code would add an alert box to the web page that display the message "Hello World!".
+For example the code below will add an alert box to a web page and display the message "Hello World!".

 ```JavaScript
 alert('Hello World');